TobiasVanDyk/Midi-DOS/README.md

 # Midi-DOS
-This used a modified RS232 serial card with an 8250 UART (the crystal is replaced with a 5MHz or 10MHz crystal) as a Midi interface card.
+This used a modified legacy ISA RS232 serial card with an 8250 UART (the crystal is replaced with a 5MHz or 10MHz crystal) as a Midi interface card.
 It is used to capture and send all midi data types.
 Refer to Readme.txt for more information (or as copied below).

   ### HARDWARE CONFIGURATION : Page 1
   (1) Configure: Interrupt Request (IRQ), Serial Port (SER), Board Freq.